timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VIII-PIPELINES/CHAPTER 601-SAFETY.md

     * (B) open communication between the grant recipients, local operators, local communities, and other interested parties is encouraged.

-  * (4) TECHNICAL ASSISTANCE DEFINED.—In this subsection, the term "technical assistance" means engineering and other scientific analysis of pipeline safety issues, including the promotion of public participation on technical pipeline safety issues in official proceedings conducted under this chapter.

 * (b) PROHIBITED USES.—Funds provided under this section to grant recipients and their contractors may not be used for lobbying, for direct advocacy for or against a pipeline construction or expansion project, or in direct support of litigation.

+* (c) FUNDING.—

-* (c) AUTHORIZATION OF APPROPRIATIONS.—Of the amounts made available under section 2(b) of the PIPES Act of 2016, the Secretary shall expend $1,500,000 for each of fiscal years 2016 through 2019 to carry out this section.
-Such amounts shall not be derived from user fees collected under section 60301.
+  * (1) IN GENERAL.—Subject to paragraph (2), out of amounts made available under section 2(b) of the PIPES Act of 2016 (Public Law 114–183; 130 Stat.
+515), the Secretary shall use $2,000,000 for each of fiscal years 2021 through 2023 to carry out this section.

+  * (2) IMPROVING TECHNICAL ASSISTANCE.—From the amounts used to carry out this section under paragraph (1) each fiscal year, the Secretary shall award $1,000,000 to an eligible applicant through a competitive selection process for the purpose of improving the quality of technical assistance provided to communities or individuals under this section.

+  * (3) LIMITATION.—Any amounts used to carry out this section shall not be derived from user fees collected under section 60301.

+* (d) DEFINITIONS.—In this section:

+  * (1) TECHNICAL ASSISTANCE.—The term "technical assistance" means engineering, research, and other scientific analysis of pipeline safety issues, including the promotion of public participation on technical pipeline safety issues in proceedings related to this chapter.

+  * (2) ELIGIBLE APPLICANT.—The term "eligible applicant" means a nonprofit entity that—

+    * (A) is a public safety advocate;

+    * (B) has pipeline safety expertise;

+    * (C) is able to provide individuals and communities with technical assistance; and

+    * (D) was established with funds designated for the purpose of community service through the implementation of section 3553 of title 18 relating to violations of this chapter.

 ### §60131.
 Verification of pipeline qualification programs
 * (a) IN GENERAL.—Subject to the requirements of this section, the Secretary of Transportation shall require the operator of a pipeline facility to develop and adopt a qualification program to ensure that the individuals who perform covered tasks are qualified to conduct such tasks.